adamszabunio/30days_30DataSci_commits/README.md

     + After implementing KNN as a class, my mind returned to a spatial project, [[Yield Imputations](https://github.com/adamszabunio/yield_imputations)], that I put on hold for the holidays.
         + This was my final project during the last month of a Data Science internship with [Granular](www.granular.ag).
         + The goal of the project was to explore a variety of techniques to impute missing data, with spatial methods producing some of the best results.
 Specifically, the Ball Tree algorithm.
 The sklearn implementation was used to quickly build distance matrices for the project.
-        + An example of how I used the Ball Tree algorithm for the yield imputations project can be found [here (python Class)](https://github.com/adamszabunio/yield_imputations/blob/master/spatial_lookup.py) and a [1000 Bootstrap sample test](https://github.com/adamszabunio/yield_imputations/blob/master/bootstrapping.py) (Day 6).
+        + An example of how I used the Ball Tree algorithm for the yield imputations project can be found [here (python Class)](https://github.com/adamszabunio/yield_imputations/blob/master/spatial_lookup.py) (Day 6)
+        + I continued analysis of the [1000 Bootstrap samples](https://github.com/adamszabunio/yield_imputations/blob/master/bootstrap/) (Day 7).